slsa-framework/slsa-proposals/0005/README.md

 The OpenSSF operates this tier through a community-maintained repository of build platforms.
 The maintainers of this repository will be drawn from members of the SLSA community who are spread across the industry.

-In order to participate in this tier, build platforms should
+In order to participate in this tier, build platforms should:

 1. Learn about the SLSA Specification and its requirements.
 2. Create a PR for the repository containing